The Orange Box: Half-Life 2

 Half-Life 2 is a science fiction first-person shooter game and the sequel to Half-Life.
 While remaining similar in style to the original, Half-Life 2 introduces new concepts to the series such as physics-based puzzles and vehicle sections.
 The game takes place in the fictional City 17 and surrounding areas as the player takes on the role of scientist Gordon Freeman.
 Freeman is thrust into a dystopian environment in which the aftermath of the events of Half-Life have come to bear fully upon human society, and he is forced to fight against increasingly unfavorable odds in order to survive.
 In his struggle, he is joined by various acquaintances, including former Black Mesa colleagues, oppressed citizens of City 17, and the Vortigaunts, all of whom later prove to be valuable allies.
 Half-Life 2 received critical acclaim, including 35 Game of the Year awards, when it was originally released for Windows in 2004.
 As of 3 December 2008, over 6.5 million copies of Half-Life 2 have been sold at retail.
 Although Steam sales figures are unknown, their rate surpassed retail's in mid-2008 and they are significantly more profitable per-unit.

 Half-Life 2: Episode One

 Half-Life 2: Episode One continues from the events of Half-Life 2.
-Episode One builds on the original, adding cooperative play with friendly non-player characters such as Alyx Vance, whose new abilities complement Freeman's abilities and allow her to comprehend and respond to the player's actions by lending help.
+Building on the original, Episode One added cooperative play with friendly non-player characters such as Alyx Vance, whose new abilities complement Freeman's abilities and allow her to comprehend and respond to the player's actions by lending help.
 It is set immediately after the end of Half-Life 2 in the war-torn City 17 and nearby areas.
 Episode One follows scientist Gordon Freeman and his companion Alyx Vance as they continue to cope with the events chronicled in Half-Life 2 and humanity's continuing struggle against the Combine.
 The game was originally released in 2006 for Windows as a standalone game and was generally well received.